-UK-based planarTECH has recently concluded a successful an equity crowdfunding campaign, as part of Graphene-Info's Graphene Crowdfunding Arena.
+UK-based planarTECH has recently concluded a successful equity crowdfunding campaign, as part of Graphene-Info's Graphene Crowdfunding Arena.
 The company's CEO, J. Patrick Frantz, was kind enough to answer a few questions we had and give his advice for graphene companies that consider the equity crowdfunding option.

 Thank you for this interview.
 You have recently concluded a successful graphene crowdfunding campaign.
 Well done.
 Can you summarize this experience for us?